SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

         question: |
           Why invest in overseas listed shares?
       - answer: >-
-          Client funds are held in the name of the client in trust accounts opened in New Zealand by Interactive Brokers, Snowball Securities' custodial partner and the largest electronic brokerage firm in the United States by daily average revenue trades.

-          As a registered US broker and custodian, Interactive Brokers operates under the rules and regulations of the Securities Exchange Act and the requirements of the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
-Snowball Securities is responsible to clients for the custodial services provided by Interactive Brokers.
-        question: How safe are funds that have been invested via Snowball Securities?
-      - answer: >-
           Snowball Securities doesn’t hold the shares bought by clients and clients’ money is kept in trust accounts which are regulated by the US Securities and Exchange Commission.
 The role of the SEC is to protect